Evolution of SPI-induced disruptions in ASDEX Upgrade: Experimental setup

-Figures~\ref{fig:exp_setup_foils} and~\ref{fig:exp_setup} show an excerpt of diagnostics that are relevant for the discussion on the \ac{SPI}-induced disruption phases and their evolution.
-In the poloidal cross-section in \subfig{exp_setup_foils}{a}, the shatter head location \& injection angles, the 4-channel foil bolometers, and an excerpt of the \acp{LOS} of the \ac{AXUV} diodes are shown.
-Via a pinhole, the four \acp{OV} indicated for each channel are created and the central line is only added for illustration purposes (not a line-integrated measurement).
-Figure~\ref{fig:exp_setup_foils}(b) shows the toroidal cross section, which indicates the toroidal distribution of the diagnostic measurements and an estimated viewing cone of the toroidal \ac{UHS} camera view from \subfig{exp_setup}{b,~c}.
+Figures~\ref{fig:exp_setup_foils} and~\ref{fig:exp_setup} show an excerpt of diagnostics that are relevant for the discussion on the SPI-induced disruption phases and their evolution.
+In the poloidal cross-section in \subfig{exp_setup_foils}{a}, the shatter head location \& injection angles, the 4-channel foil bolometers, and an excerpt of the LOSs of the AXUV diodes are shown.
+Via a pinhole, the four observation volumes~(OVs) indicated for each channel are created and the central line is only added for illustration purposes (not a line-integrated measurement).
+Figure~\ref{fig:exp_setup_foils}(b) shows the toroidal cross section, which indicates the toroidal distribution of the diagnostic measurements and an estimated viewing cone of the toroidal UHS camera view from \subfig{exp_setup}{b,~c}.

-A virtual view of the two \ac{UHS} cameras is provided in \fig{exp_setup} -- top-down view in~(a) and toroidal view in~(b).
+A virtual view of the two UHS cameras is provided in \fig{exp_setup} -- top-down view in~(a) and toroidal view in~(b).
 An estimated projection of the view into the poloidal plane is illustrated in~(c) via the orange/light-blue \mbox{tri-/rectangles}, respectively.
-In addition, the \acp{LOS} of the laser interferometry systems and the locations of the Thomson scattering channels are provided in the poloidal cut in~(c).
+In addition, the LOSs of the laser interferometry systems and the locations of the Thomson scattering channels are provided in the poloidal cut in~(c).

-In this paper, we will focus on single pellet \ac{SPI} into 1.8~T, 800~kA, H-modes (``SPI H-mode''~\cite{Heinrich_2025_frad, Heinrich_2025_PhD}) for our description of the disruption phases and evolution.
-As a reference discharge for this analysis, we selected \#41014, which showed one of the longest disruption durations: in total $\approx 30$~ms with a \ac{dt-pre-TQ} $\gtrsim 15$~ms (see section~\ref{sec:Time_scales}).
+In this paper, we will focus on single pellet SPI into 1.8~T, 800~kA, H-modes (``SPI H-mode''~\cite{Heinrich_2025_frad, Heinrich_2025_PhD}) for our description of the disruption phases and evolution.
+As a reference discharge for this analysis, we selected \#41014, which showed one of the longest disruption durations: in total $\approx 30$~ms with a pre-TQ duration $\Delta \textrm{t}_\textrm{pre-TQ} \gtrsim 15$~ms (see section~\ref{sec:Time_scales}).
 This allows to also resolve the different radiation peaks -- connected to the disruption phases -- in the foil bolometer signals with a time resolution of 0.8~ms. An overview of the discharge parameters for \#41014 is provided in \fig{scenario}.